-In 1930, the line was extended to Rainworth with the terminus located next to Rainworth primary school.
+In 1937, the line was extended to Bardon, and waiting sheds (of a 1932 design) were constructed to encourage usage.
 As with many suburbs of Brisbane, the arrival of the tram service encouraged further residential development in the area.
-Many fine examples of interwar homes can be seen along the tram route on Boundary Road.
-Waiting sheds were constructed to encourage usage.
-Built during the Great Depression, it was constructed as part of a Brisbane City Council works program to alleviate unemployment.
-This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type' built to a 1932 design.
+Built during the Great Depression, the tramline was constructed as part of a Brisbane City Council works program to alleviate unemployment.
+This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type'.